Will AI (Artificial Intelligence) replace UX Designers?

 will AI replace UX Designers

-Artificial intelligence is on the rise, with many proclaiming that AI technologies are now mainstream.
+Artificial intelligence is on the rise, with AI technologies and tools now widely in use across many business functions.

-That’s great for business, but what about the people employed in those sectors?
-More specifically, what does it mean for professionals in the design industry?
-Will AI replace UX designers?
+That’s great for business—but what about the people employed in those sectors?
+More specifically, will AI replace UX designers?

-In this guide, we weigh up the future of UX in the age of AI, exploring:
+In this post, we weigh up the future of UX in the age of AI, exploring:

 First things first: What exactly is AI?